SciSharp/Numpy.NET/README.md

 var result = np.matmul(a1, a2);
 ```

-Numpy and Intellisense: a developer-friendly combination.
+Numpy and Intellisense: a developer-friendly combination:

 ![Numpy Intellisense](doc/img/numpy_intellisense.png)

 ## How does it work?